 - Water the plant well after planting, making sure the soil is moist but not soggy.

-Sit back and enjoy your new backyard habitat and the wildlife that it helps attract to your home.
+Sit back and enjoy your backyard habitat and the wildlife it attracts to your home!

 - Our climate is also suitable for growing plenty of food plants - check drainage, soil type, sunlight and available space.